1997sanket/Learning-AWS/Day 1/Day 1.md

-Topics covered:
+# Topics covered:

-1) Defination and advantages of cloud.
+1. Defination and advantages of cloud.
-2) How to create EC2 (elastic cloud compute)/virtual laptop on AWS.
+2. How to create EC2 (elastic cloud compute)/virtual laptop on AWS.

+---

-1) Cloud according to me
+* **Cloud according to me**

 Cloud in laymans term is pay and go services one gets on rent via internet, which if we go through traditional methods would require a large amount of money and management.